rohit-uf/tech-docs/coursera/google_python/intro_to_git_and_github/README.md

 - `git rm <file-name>` removes the file from directory + stages the change for the next commit
 - `git mv <old_file_name> <new_file_name>` renames a file in the directory and stages the change for next commit

+## Reverting Changes
+- `git checkout <file-name>` will update the files to the last stored snapshot of the file
+- `git checkout -p <file-name>` will ask which changes to update to the last stored snapshot of the file

+- `git reset` is the opposite of `git add`
+- `git reset HEAD <file-name>` will unstage a staged file
+- `git reset HEAD -p <file-name>` will unstage a staged file